Royal Brisbane Hospital Nurses' Homes: Heritage listing

 The Royal Brisbane Hospital Nurses' Home (including Lady Lamington Nurses Home and Blocks 1 and 2) was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Constructed in 1896 on the crest of the hill overlooking the Brisbane Hospital, the Lady Lamington Nurses' Home became a prominent landmark from both within and without the hospital site.
-For nearly a century it has been a very visible symbol of the role of the (for many years exclusively female) nursing profession in the provision of health care in Queensland.
+For nearly a century it has been a visible symbol of the role of the (for many years exclusively female) nursing profession in the provision of health care in Queensland.
 As the hospital developed into a highrise institution from the mid 1920s that symbolic prominence was maintained and magnified with the building in the 1930s of the eight storeyed Nurses' Homes Blocks 1 and 2.
 In addition, the two tower blocks were (and remain) a potent reminder (visible from much of the city) of the significant growth during this time of the state's premier hospital and correspondingly the implementation of the state labour government's new health policies.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The Nurses' Homes form an integral part of the residential core of the Hospital.
 They clearly illustrate the centrality of the residential component to the functioning of the Hospital from the 1890s until recent times.
 Lady Lamington is the earliest surviving (and very intact) nurses quarters in Queensland.
 The three buildings rely on a similar plan (the highly ordered and repetitious layouts on several floors based on the deposition of cells about a central corridor with the whole encircled by verandahs) which typifies institutional residential buildings erected during this time; as does the integrated use of courtyards and gardens of Lady Lamington to create residential amenity and seclusion on a multiuse site.